unphurlng/adventure-quest/README.md

 This page lists the available quests.
 It needs the `user`, `quests`, and `completed` data.

-The quests list should be generated from the `quests` data.
-The user should be able to click on the quest which navigates them to the quest page, included the query string with the id: `quests.html?id=dragon`
+The visual UI quests list should be generated from the `quests` data.
+The user should be able to click on the quest which navigates them to the quest page, including the id in the query string: `quests.html?id=dragon`

-Display user profile information including stats (like hp and gold)
+Display user profile information including stats (like `hp` and `gold`)

 This page also needs to check current state of data and adjust itself accordingly:
 1. Check the `completed` object and skip generating a link for any quest the user has already completed.